mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 ## Live Conversation

-In some scenarios, for example, a [Private Voice Communication](/use-cases/private-voice-communication) use case, it’s required to connect two or more participants to establish a live conversation.
+In some scenarios, for example, a [private voice communication](/use-cases/private-voice-communication) use case, you want to connect two or more participants to establish a live conversation.
 Each call, inbound or outbound, is automatically added to the new conversation behind the scenes.
 To connect it to another call with an NCCO, the application can either

 * create a new outbound call with the [`connect`](/voice/voice-api/ncco-reference#connect) action - it will be automatically joined to the same conversation;